-I test for robustness across multiple bandwidths in the RD analysis.
-I present these figures in Section 5.2 for the RD results on reported consumption, distance from the chi-squared distribution, and bill items, all of which are consistent across different bandwidths.
+I test for robustness across multiple RD bandwidths.
+I present these figures in Section 5.2 for the RD results on reported consumption, distance from the chi-squared distribution, and bunching at multiples of ten, all of which are consistent across different bandwidths.